WilliamTjonndal/IT3212/assignment4/Group 25 Preprocessing.md

 ### <a id="task-1-a"></a> Pick any image based dataset from the list, implement the preprocessing and justify the preprocessing steps, extract features and justify the methods used, select features and justify the methods used.
 Some of this is done already in one of the previous assignments.
 You can reuse things

-We use the Intel Image Classification dataset for this task.
+We used the Intel Image Classification dataset for this task.
 It contains natural scene images labeled into six categories: buildings, forest, glacier, mountain, sea, and street.
 These category labels are the targets our models predict.
 The table below summarizes the number of images in the provided training and test sets.

 <div align="center">